Shakatak: Career

 It was the release of the 1981 single "Easier Said Than Done" that gave the band the radio exposure needed for their first top-twenty hit.
 This record introduced their instrumental-unison vocal sound to a much wider audience, and the track stayed in the UK Singles Chart for seventeen weeks.
 The follow-up, "Night Birds" (1982), was their first single to reach the top ten and it also peaked in Australia at number 92.
 The album of the same name gave Shakatak their first gold album, entering at number four and remaining in the charts for twenty-eight weeks.
-By now a major international act, the success of the release gave them the number-one jazz album slot in Japan, and attracted interest across Europe and South America.
-"Night Birds" was used in the 2009 feature film Away We Go, directed by Sam Mendes, and was used as the demonstration song on many Casio piano keyboards such as the Casio CT-460.
+Jill Saward (formerly of Fusion Orchestra, Brandy and Citizen Gang) became their sole lead singer to make Shakatak's fifth album, Down on the Street (1984).